gislite/webgis-pub/templates/part04_f2e_Font2End/70_leaflet_LeafletJS/01_quickstart.md

 # Introduction to Leaflet

-Leaflet is an open source JavaScript library for mobile rendering of interactive maps.
+Leaflet is a modern, open source JavaScript library developed to build interactive maps for mobile devices.
 Its design philosophy is efficient, lightweight and practical.
-It is only about 38KB in size, but it has the map manipulation capabilities that most developers need and can work on common desktop and mobile platforms.
-Has an extensible plug-in system, clear and readable code, and elegance documentation and easy-to-operate API.
+It is only about 42KB in size(Leaflet 1.9.0),
+but it has the map manipulation capabilities that most developers need and can work on common desktop and mobile platforms.
+Leafjet has an extensible plug-in system, clear and readable code, elegance documentation and easy-to-operate API.

 ## Brief introduction

-Leaflet is a modern, open source JavaScript library developed to build interactive maps for mobile devices.
-The code is only 33 KB, but it has most of the functions of developing online maps.
 Leaflet design adheres to the philosophy of simplicity, high performance and good usability.
 It works efficiently on all major desktop and mobile platforms, taking advantage of HTML5 and CSS3 in modern browsers, while also supporting access to older browsers.
 Support for plug-in extensions, with a friendly, easy-to-use API documentation and a simple, readable source code.
 Leaflet's powerful open source library plug-in involves all aspects of map applications, including map services.
 There are more than 140 plug-ins for data provision, data format, geocoding, route and route search, map controls and interactions.
-These controls enrich the functions of leaflet, at the same time, it is very convenient to implement custom controls with good expansibility.
+These plug-ins enrich the functions of leaflet.
+At the same time, it is very convenient to implement custom plug-ins with good expansibility.

-## Leaflet getting started Guid
+## Leaflet getting started Guide

 This step-by-step guide gives you a quick understanding of the basics of leaflet, including building leaflet maps, using tags,